About

 Context

-The following example illustrates the functional options pattern described in the previous section by defining a User struct and a collection of public package functions that configure the User struct:
+The following experiment illustrates the functional options pattern described in the previous step by defining a User struct and a collection of public package functions that configure the User struct:

 package user